 Overt hypothyroidism (TSH above 10 mIU/L, or high TSH with low free T4) warrants treatment with levothyroxine in most cases per ATA 2014 guidelines.

 Low TSH means thyroid hormones are high enough that the pituitary has reduced its signal.
-The most common spontaneous cause is Graves' disease, an autoimmune condition where antibodies stimulate the thyroid to produce excess hormone.
-Confirmed with low TSH, elevated free T4 or free T3, and TSH receptor antibodies (TRAb).
+In overt hyperthyroidism, Graves' disease being the most common spontaneous cause, TSH is typically fully suppressed below 0.05 mU/L, often undetectable on standard assays.
+The classical Graves' pattern is suppressed TSH alongside elevated free T3 and the presence of TSH receptor antibodies (TRAb).

 A standalone TSH answers one question.
 These tests fill the gaps it leaves.